Methi Matar Malai Recipe

 Make The Curry

-• Heat vegetable oil in a medium pan over medium-high heat.
+• Heat oil in a medium pan over medium-high heat.

 • Once the oil is hot, add whole green cardamoms and cinnamon stick and fry for 3-4 seconds.
 You can crush the cardamoms and cinnamon lightly for a more intense flavor.

-• Add the onion-tomato paste to the pan and fry for 3- 4 minutes on medium heat.
-Keep stirring while frying.
+• Add the onion-tomato paste to the pan and cook for 3- 4 minutes, stirring frequently.

 • Now add salt, Kashmiri red chili powder, and garam masala powder, and cook for a minute.